ThomasDeutsch/flowcards/README.md

-Introducing FlowCards: Simplify Application Modeling Scenario by Scenario
+#Introducing FlowCards: Simplify Application Modeling Scenario by Scenario

 flowcards offers a powerful solution to simplify application development.
 By leveraging flowcards, you can streamline the process and enjoy numerous benefits that enhance your development workflow.
 Let's explore how flowcards can revolutionize your approach to software development.

 ## What is flowcards?

 flowcards provides a seamless way to translate application scenarios into code.
-These scenarios describe the necessary steps for the system to achieve specific goals, such as searching for products or handling user interactions.
+These scenarios describe the necessary steps for the user or system to achieve specific goals, such as searching for products or handling user interactions.
 You can think of scenarios as user stories, use cases, or user flows.
 Take a look at this example scenario written in Gherkin syntax:

 **Scenario: User is able to search for products**
 - Given the user has selected a category